streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 ### Workspace analytics

 In addition to the app viewers data, you can also see analytics data for all apps in your workspace in one central dashboard.
+This Workpsace analytics dashboard is accessible from the "**Analytics**" option on the dashboard header.